Great UX is a Balancing Act: Here is Why

 2. Remember the Fundamental UX Principles

 UX principles are evergreen.
-Unlike trends, they are the foundation of great UX design.
+Unlike trends, they are the foundation of great user experience design.
 Empathizing with your user, for example, will never go out of style.

 Human psychology is the basis for many of UX’s basic assumptions — after all, we are designing for people.
 Taking the time to understand and reflect on how the user thinks and acts will help guide powerful design.